projectsesame/sesame/site/content/docs/v1.15.0/config/inclusion-delegation.md

 ## Orphaned HTTPProxy children

 It is possible for HTTPProxy objects to exist that have not been delegated to by another HTTPProxy.
-These objects are considered "orphaned" and will be ignored by Contour in determining ingress configuration.
+These objects are considered "orphaned" and will be ignored by Sesame in determining ingress configuration.

 [1]: request-routing#conditions
-[2]: api/#projectcontour.io/v1.HTTPProxySpec
+[2]: api/#projectsesame.io/v1.HTTPProxySpec